TopHatTacco/233-website-revamp-ideas/Homepage.md

 ## Core Mission Summary
 ___
-Two or so sentences that summarize who we are and what our goals are
+Two or so sentences that summarize who we are and what our goals are.

 ## Media Links
 ___